korzeniowska18/Additional_Important_Data/Mac_OS/commands.md

 ```
 date -u 0728074220
 ```
-Check again if date and tine are correct using first command:
+Check again if date and time are correct using first command:
 ```
 $ date
 ```